The main problem with me w.r.t DP problem is forgetting it if i don't

 The problem is House Robber from Leetcode.

 You are a professional robber planning to rob houses along a street.
+Each house has a certain amount of money stashed, the only constraint stopping you from robbing each of them is that

 adjacent houses have security systems connected and it will